 Putting all the pieces in place isn’t always easy, but that’s the first step to getting it right.
 Here are some ways to prepare for scaling early:

 - Avoid monolithic architecture.
 Monolithic architecture means the UI layer, logic layer, and database layer all reside in one server.
-While this might seem OK at first for a small program or set up, it’s going to cause problems later as you scale your system.
+While this might seem OK at first for a small program or setup, it’s going to cause problems later as you scale your system.
 Put in place a structure.

 - Build systems that can scale by duplication.
 That means your technology can go from 100 to 100 million merely by launching more servers or databases (or both) without changing the code.
 For example, developers will create the same website on several servers and use a load balancer to manage traffic.
 Learn more about the ways you can scale software. {link to post: Scalability: How to Infinitely Scale Software}

 - Think ahead in the cloud.
 Cloud storage is easily expandable, and providers offer auto-scaling features and other tools to help.
 However, the trick is to understand how to scale most cost-effectively.
-The deal you sign with a cloud storage provider at the beginning may not match your future requirements.
+The deal you signed with a cloud storage provider at the beginning may not match your future requirements.
 People are often charged for going over their finite amount of storage space or bandwidth.

 - Consider AI early on.
-If you’re generating a lot of customer data or handle customer requests, shop around for some AI options.
+If you’re generating a lot of customer data or handling customer requests, shop around for some AI options.
 AI can help you analyze the data, ensuring your team focuses on your customers’ needs and wants and AI tools such as chatbots can take a load off your customer support team without the need for additional staff.

 - Add IoT.
 Businesses are starting to add IoT to a lot of their work, and chances are, your company can benefit.
 While implementing such solutions may seem overwhelming, if you start early and small, you’ll find it easy to add on as needed.
 Plus, with IoT in place at the start, you’ll be able to scale at times when others might hire new team members.